On the notion of metaplectic Barbasch-Vogan duality: Introduction and the main results

+From their historical origin, representations of $\widetilde{\Sp}_{2n}(\R)$ have often been investigated in the framework of the oscillator representations and local theta correspondence \cite{Howe79,Howe89}.
+See for example \cite{AB2,GS}.
+Indeed our construction of special unipotent representations for all real classical groups in \cite{BMSZ2} (the second paper in the series) is carried out in this framework, and it requires us to have a suitable notion of nilpotent orbit duality for the real metaplectic group, which the current article provides.

-Finally we remark that Renard and Trapa \cite{RT1} have established a Kazhdan-Lusztig algorithm to compute characters of irreducible genuine representations of $\widetilde{\Sp}_{2n}(\R)$ (with metaplectic integral infinitesimal character) as well as a character multiplicity duality theorem, following the seminal work of Vogan \cite{VoIC3,VoIC4} on irreducible characters of reductive linear groups (with integral infinitesimal character).
+In addition Renard and Trapa \cite{RT1} have established a Kazhdan-Lusztig algorithm for characters of irreducible genuine representations of $\widetilde{\Sp}_{2n}(\R)$ (with metaplectic integral infinitesimal character), following the seminal work of Vogan \cite{VoIC3,VoIC4} on irreducible characters of real reductive linear groups (with integral infinitesimal character).
+We remark that the character theory of Vogan and Renard-Trapa form part of the ingredients towards the main goal of \cite{BMSZ1} (the first paper in the series), which is to count special unipotent representations attached to any $\check \CO$ in $\overline{\mathrm{Nil}}(\check \g)$.

 \vsp